Things to See and Do in Eureka Springs

 Drive through 4 miles of beautiful Ozark landscape and see over 500 animals- including antelope, deer, zebra, and lemurs- from the comfort of your car at Promised Land Animal Park.
 And feed animal babies at the Petting Zoo.
 Kids will also enjoy the world-class skateboard park and playground at Harmon Park.

 Eureka Springs has over 40 unique places for you to give voice to your special love.
-One choice with beautiful views of Beaver Lake is Circle of Light.
-For other choices, from formal and traditional to small and unconventional, please visit Eureka Springs Weddings.
+For options formal and traditional to small and unconventional, please visit Eureka Springs Weddings.